asogani23/panw_journal_challenge/README.md

    - Adjusted mood thresholds for VADER’s compound to reduce borderline mislabels.
    - Tuned energy bucketing so casual messages do not show as “high energy,” but intense ALL-CAPS / punctuation does.

-### 6.3 Responsibility
+### 6.3 Ownership

-Even though I used ChatGPT to speed up boilerplate and iterate on ideas, I:
+Even though I used GitHub Copilot as a helper, I:

 - Reviewed and edited every line of code.
-- Designed and tuned the heuristics and override rules.
+- Designed and refined the heuristics and override rules.
-- Wrote and ran tests to make sure the behavior matched the challenge spec.
+- Wrote and ran the tests that gate the analyzer’s behavior.

-I take responsibility for the final implementation and any remaining edge cases.
+I treat all bugs, edge cases, and security concerns in this repository as **my responsibility**, not the model’s.

 ---